wovo/hwcpp/docs/hwcpp-primer.md

 ~~~

-A common character output for embedded systems is the hd44780 character LCD.
+Another common character output for embedded systems is the hd44780 character LCD.
 To create a cto for such a display you must provide
 the pins that connect to the RS (register select), E (enable),
 a port_out for the D4..D8 pins (the 4 high data inputs),